StrangeBeeCorp/helm-charts/README.md

 - [TheHive](./charts/thehive/)
 - Cortex (TBD)

 The code is provided as-is with no warranties.
-Feedback and contributions are welcomed.
+Feedbacks and contributions are welcomed.